LCPan: efficient variation graph construction using Locally Consistent Parsing: Author contributions statement

 \section{Author contributions statement}

-A.A., Z.B., U.V., S.C.S., and C.A. developed the methods and conceived the experiments.
-A.A. and B.F.O. conducted the experiments.
+A.A., Z.B., K.Z., U.V., S.C.S., and C.A. developed the methods and conceived the experiments.
+A.A., Z.B., and B.F.O. conducted the experiments.
 A.A., Z.B., S.M., S.C.S., and C.A. wrote and reviewed the manuscript.